gregstarr/gregstarr.github.io/_posts/2020-03-11-bezier-curves.md

 ![](/assets/bezier4.png)

 I originally thought that the gradient vector at the endpoints would point straight out so I was a little suprised to find that they don't.

+### Closest Point on a Bezier Curve to Another Point

+### Gradient of Minimum Distance WRT the Control Points